yumaikas/RiemannSums/readme.md

 This app is written in C# 5.0 and as such depends on .Net 4.5 and the corresponding WPF version for the time being (pull requests to change this are welcome.)

-It depends on two major libraries: [YAMP (Yet Another Math Parser)](https://github.com/FlorianRappl/YAMP) and [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+It depends on two major libraries(via Nuget): [YAMP (Yet Another Math Parser)](https://github.com/FlorianRappl/YAMP) and [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 Many thanks to Paul Betts and FlorianRappl for their work that I've been able to use.